 Most people, when shopping for a mortgage, usually think only (or at least mostly) about the amount they’ll have to pay each month in mortgage payments.
 That’s important, of course, but that’s certainly not all there is to it.
 There are several other considerations that are at least as important.
-In that vein, here are 4 things to ask your lender in Long Island.
+In that vein, here are 4 things to ask your lender in Babylon and the Surrounding Communities.

 1. What’s the best interest rate you can offer me?

 A lot of people simply accept the interest rate their mortgage lender quotes them.
-But you really should ask your lender in Long Island about the best rate they can offer you.
+But you really should ask your lender in Babylon and the Surrounding Communities about the best rate they can offer you.
 The industry has standard industry-wide interest rates, but those rates fluctuate and differ according to certain other influencing factors.
 These include your financial history and credit score.
 So, for example, if you have a high credit score of between 760 and 850, you will be able to get a better rate than someone with a lower score.
 With that high score, you could get an interest rate of 3.75%, but someone with a credit score of between 620 and 639 would get 4.5%

 2. Is it a fixed or adjustable rate?

-Another question you need to ask your lender if you are purchasing a house in Long Island is what kind of rate is being offered.
+Another question you need to ask your lender if you are purchasing a house in Babylon and the Surrounding Communities is what kind of rate is being offered.
 Is it fixed or adjustable.
 Most home buyers today opt for a fixed rate mortgage.
 This is one where the interest rate remains the same over the life of the loan.
 An adjustable rate mortgage is a different animal altogether.
 With an adjustable rate mortgage, the interest rate is fairly low for the first few years and then increases usually) throughout the remainder of the life of the loan.
 An adjustable rate mortgage can be for a 15-year or a 30-year term.

 If you are planning to live in your house for only a few years while the rate is low and do decide to opt for an adjustable rate mortgage, there are some follow-up questions you need to ask, such as: